Brian-Pham02/HTTP-Project/README.md

 #### With a Makefile

 * Run the makefile using 'make'.
 You will need to install GNU make if you are on a Windows platform
-* In one terminal: 'make run-http'
+* Run using 'make run-http'

 ## License